wp-plugins/entrywizard/readme.txt

 2. The webform in action.
 3. Error message shown to user ( in a recent version of Firefox ).
 4. Downloading the images and spreadsheet.

+== Changelog ==

+= 0.9.1 =
+* fix a problem when deleting a field from a layout
+* fix "copy layout" to copy the correct layout
+* fix display of some error messages
+* only ask for confirmation of a deletion if the item has been saved
+* ensure an option field has at least 1 option before saving

 == To Do ==